tbytnar/Black-Friday-Data-Analysis/README.md

 combin[,Product_Category_3 := ifelse(is.na(Product_Category_3) == TRUE, "-999",  Product_Category_3)]
 ```

-First I added two new columns which act as flags for when the secondary and tertiary categories are missing.
-Then I replace the NA values in the original columns with a -999 (it's an integer AND it stands out when looking through the data).

 Now to recode the other columns.

+Or more simply put, I replace the value of '4+' with simply a '4' in the Stay_In_Current_City_Years column and converted the column into a numeric.
+Then I assigned integer values for each of the Age ranges in the Age column, again converting it to numeric.

 ```
 levels(combin$Stay_In_Current_City_Years)[levels(combin$Stay_In_Current_City_Years) ==  "4+"] <- "4"